-How much can this ancient form of healthcare assist us in planning our weekly schedules?
+How much can an ancient form of healthcare assist us in planning our weekly schedules?

 This week we are reviewing Schedule Your Week In Planetary Alignment With These Ayurvedic Principles.
 It is a one-page feature on the Mindbodygreen Portal.
 After the author, Julia Clarke, introduces herself as a wellness consultant, she presents the fundamental Tridosha theory in a simple day of the week format.
 She suggests easy do’s and don’ts that any thoughtful person could adapt to their seven day week.
 Clarke explains that we live in a world of energies which cycle in and out.
 Aligning ourselves to these natural forces lets us to live in rhythm with the flow of life.
 And that makes us healthier and happier.